research-cheese/sleepyask/README.md

 RETRY_TIME = 5
 RATE_LIMIT = 5
 API_KEY = os.getenv('OPENAI_API_KEY')

+# Index should be unique as it will be used to avoid repeat questions
 QUESTION_LIST = [
 	{'index': 1, 'text': 'What is 1 + 1?'},
 	{'index': 2, 'text': 'What is 1 + 2?'},